 *CAUTION: LEAVE the room quickly if you have trouble breathing around dry ice.

 Watch this quick video to view the proper way to handle this substance.

-How long is dry ice good for when added to liquid?
+How long is Dry Ice good for when prepared in a dish?

 How long does dry ice last in a cooler?
 That depends.
 How long does fruit juice last?
 In general, dry ice will subliminate very quickly when submerged in a liquid, so it is the shelf life of the liquid that it is mixed with that is of concern.